Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 **Improvemnts**
 - Added sound when crafting a rune in rune cutter
 - Changed energium shield crafting recipe (now requires planks instead of depleted energium ingots)
+- The stun effect now stops the player completely and slows down the use of weapons

 **API changes**